AlexTechLegend/Unhinged/README.md

    error like **"Manifest file is missing or unreadable"**, double-check that you selected the `extension` directory itself rather than the repository root.
 2. Click the extension icon to open or close the sidebar on any page.
 3. Use **Capture Snippet** to select a region.
 The screenshot and a placeholder analysis appear in the sidebar.
+The extension requests the `tabs` permission so it can capture the visible tab.
 4. Add an optional note and click **Save Note** to store it using `chrome.storage.sync`.

 The analysis logic is stubbed for demonstration but shows where a real AI model could be integrated.